 - There are no medicines to treat COVID-19 in children at this time.

-- Encourage plenty of age-appropriate fluids to drink
+- Encourage your child to drink plenty of age-appropriate fluids.

 - Encourage your child to rest often.

 - Never give your child products containing ASPIRIN unless instructed specifically by a doctor.

 - You may give fever-reducing medicine, such as acetaminophen, as needed.
 Before taking ibuprofen, check with your doctor to make sure it is okay.
 FOLLOW ALL PACKAGE DOSING INSTRUCTIONS.